rathorenikita123/hactoberfest/README.md

-# hactoberfest
+# Hactoberfest
-this repo is for hactober
+This repo is for hacktober